 - Obtained an official score of four or higher on either the International Baccalaureate Higher Level Language examination in English, or the College Board Advanced Placement Program (AP) examination in English Language and Composition.

 Students who score 79 or above on the iBT, 6.5 or above on the IELTS, 58 or above on the PTE Academic (CoB applicants only) may still need to complete certain ESL courses if it is so deemed by their academic adviser.
 The program chair of languages and linguistics makes the final determination.
-For more information about the policies and requirements for English language proficiency at Florida Tech, contact the program chair of languages and linguistics in the department of humanities and communication.
+For more information about the policies and requirements for English language proficiency at Florida Tech, contact the program chair of languages and linguistics in the school of arts and communication.

 In the very rare instance when students, whose home language is not English, are issued immigration documents and enroll at Florida Tech without establishing proof of English proficiency with an iBT, IELTS or PTE Academic (CoB applicants only) result, then and only then will they will be allowed to take an official Florida Tech TOEFL (paper-based) before the start of classes.
 The latter will be on a case-by-case basis and must be pre-approved by the Admissions office.
 In this instance, students should register with the division of languages and linguistics at check-in for the TOEFL exam and report to the division of languages and linguistics for the examination results before meeting with their academic adviser.